gjanco/mezmo-dd-marketplace/fairwinds_insights/README.md

 ### Configuration

-Login to [Fairwinds Insights][1] and navigate to the settings page for your organization and input your Datadog API key in the section marked Datadog.
+You can modify your Datadog configuration in your Organization's Settings page.

 ### Validation